Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 Section 4.

-There shall be one executive officer called the Mayor, four members of Council, one Assessor, one Treasurer, and Alderman, and such other officers as the Council, by ordinance, may create and appoint.
+There shall be one executive officer called the Mayor, six members of Council, one Treasurer, and such other officers as the Council, by ordinance, may create and appoint.

 Section 5.

-No person shall be eligible to office who is not at the time of his election or appointment, a citizen of the State of Delaware, and who has not been a resident of the Town for at least one year.
-The Mayor and a majority of Council must be freeholders in said Town, and must have resided in the Town two years next before election.
+No person shall be eligible to hold office who is not at the time of his election or appointment, a citizen of the State of Delaware, and who has not been a resident of the Town for at least one year.
+The Mayor and a majority of Council must have resided in the Town at least two years before election.

 Every officer of said Town, before he enters upon the duties of his office, shall take an oath or affirmation to support the Constitution of the United States, and the Constitution of the State of Delaware, and that he will perform the duties of the office to which he has been appointed or elected, with fidelity.